 Claim: Runbeck tabulates ballots.

 Fact: Runbeck does not tabulate or adjudicate ballots.
-Runbeck is not affiliated with any tabulation vendor.
+Runbeck has no financial affiliation and/or relationship with any tabulation vendor.

 Claim: Kevin Runbeck donates to political campaigns.

 Fact: Runbeck Election Services is an Arizona-grown, fully American-held, privately owned company.
 Owner Kevin Runbeck was born and raised in Phoenix.
 Runbeck Election Services’ focus is elections.
 For this reason, Kevin made a personal decision and has not made campaign, PAC, or other political contributions, other than one donation to support the Arizona candidate for President in 2008 and a couple of donations to a print industry PAC to support postal reform issues in 2019.
 Kevin no longer makes any political donations.